 There is a huge potential role for pharmacists in the care of those with skin problems both for over the counter sales for acute complaints and in supporting patients with long-term skin conditions.
-This course will equip you with the knowledge and skills required to diagnose and treat the common skin conditions presented in primary care.
+This module will equip you with the knowledge and skills required to diagnose and treat the common skin conditions presented in primary care.
 It can also serve as useful underpinning knowledge for anyone thinking of developing their clinical skills in this area further, with perhaps a view to prescribing in dermatology in the future.

 - Module 1 – background & history taking

 - Module 3 – bacterial skin infections

 - Module 4 – viral and fungal skin infections